jundalisay/spblist/content/en/research/einstein/relativity/section-15.md

 These two fundamental laws appeared independent of each other.
 Relativity unites them into one law*.

-> *Superphysics Note: This is why the word 'mass' is now used for both inertial mass of the Strong Force (Newtonian) measured in grams, and electromagnetic mass of quantum particles measured in electron volts.
+{{< n n="This is why the word 'mass' is now used for both inertial mass of the Strong Force (Newtonian) measured in grams, and electromagnetic mass of quantum particles measured in electron volts.
 We fix this by renaming electromagnetic mass as electromagentic potential.
-In this way, a photon is not a massless particle, but a kinetic particle (non-potential).
+In this way, a photon is not a massless particle, but a kinetic particle (non-potential)." >}}